datawire/datawire-common/docs/source/introduction.rst

 Adopting a microservice architecture means, among other things, that you're committed to building a distributed system.
 Building and maintaining distributed systems can be hard and complex.
-Datawire provides infrastructure that makes it easier for you to build and maintain microservices.
+Datawire provides infrastructure that makes it much easier for you to build and maintain microservices without thinking about the nuances of a distributed system.

 Datawire's underlying architectural assumption is that all communication should be asynchronous.
 A microservice should be able to